 With Love, Katie.

 We all carry stress.
-Sometimes it shows up as a tight chest, but sometimes as racing thoughts, while the other day I felt anger and had some random tears, but it also shows as a complete shutdown.
-And what we do not know is that we can make some easy stress relief exercises that will reallly change our mood.
-At home or even at work, in the bathroom.
+Sometimes, it shows up as a tight chest, but sometimes as racing thoughts.
+The other day, I felt anger and had some random tears, but it also showed up as a complete shutdown.
+And what we do not know is that we can do some easy stress relief exercises that will really change our mood, at home or even at work, in the bathroom.

-Underneath the stress are unspoken emotions—feelings that get stuck in our body because life is loud, fast, and demanding.
-Let’s slow it all down and let’s name what we feel and gently work with it, not against it.
+Underneath the stress are unspoken emotions—feelings that get stuck in our bodies because life is loud, fast, and demanding.
+Let’s slow it all down, name what we feel, and gently work with it, not against it.

-Listen, You can make this tips everywhere, literally.
+Listen, you can make these tips everywhere, literally.
 Even at your work or in a bus station.
 So the best about this practices is that you don’t have to put a lot of time into stress relievers, just try one of these tips.
 It will make you feel present, whole and calm again.
 It is a holistical approach.
 But first things first…

-A funny question, beacuse I guess You never think about what is stress, you just feel it.
+A funny question, because I guess you never think about what stress is, you just feel it.

 Stress is your body’s natural response to anything it perceives as a challenge, threat, or demand.
 It’s not always loud or dramatic, sometimes it’s just a constant buzz in the background: tension in your shoulders, a racing mind, a clenched jaw or feeling like you’re always on.
 And while a little stress is normal—even helpful—chronic, ongoing stress can wear down your body, disrupt your hormones, affect your digestion, and make joy feel out of reach.